-Professors Hess (Head) and Katz Associate Professors Blackwell, Sadowski, and Slattery Assistant Professors Gulgoz, LoBello, Long, and Sack
+Professors Hess (Head), Katz, and Sadowski Associate Professors Blackwell and Slattery Assistant Professors Gulgoz, LoBello, and Long

-The objective of the Master of Science in Psychology program is to provide advanced preparation to individuals who are interested in careers in psychology.
-Individuals who are involved in the delivery of psychological services or the administration and supervision of community mental health programs will be provided the opportunity to acquire useful practical skills along with a strong academic background to facilitate their professional growth and effectiveness.
-The program also provides to students wishing to pursue doctoral study elsewhere a solid academic foundation from which to proceed.
+The goal of the Master of Science in Psychology program is to provide advanced preparation to individuals who are interested in careers in psychology.
+Individuals who are involved in the delivery of psychological services or the administration and supervision of community mental health programs will have the opportunity to learn practical skills and acquire academic proficiency that will allow continued professional growth.
+This dual set of practical and academic competencies provides a solid academic foundation for students wishing to pursue doctoral study.